What Is an Adjective? | Definition, Types & Examples

 Coordinate adjectives

 Coordinate adjectives are combined with other adjectives to describe the same word or phrase.
-A group of two or more adjectives typically includes either commas or the conjunction “and.”
+A group of two or more adjectives typically includes either commas or the coordinating conjunction “and.”

 Adjectives vs adverbs